bradcar/bno08x_i2c_spi_MicroPython/README.md

 ## SPI Setup

+Requirements to using Sparkfun BNO086 with SPI
+1. must clear i2c jumper when using SPI or UART (https://docs.sparkfun.com/SparkFun_VR_IMU_Breakout_BNO086_QWIIC/assets/board_files/SparkFun_VR_IMU_Breakout_BNO086_QWIIC_Schematic_v10.pdf)
+2. must have solder blob ONLY on SP1, must have Wake pin connect to a pin.
+3. UART MUST be set to baudrate=3000000

 In order to use SPI on most sensor boards instead of I2C you must often have to add ONE solder blob on PS1.
 On the back side of Sparkfun BNO086 and Adafruit BNO085, one needs a solder blob to bridge PS1.
 PS0 must be connected to a GPIO so it can be pulsed low to serve as the SPI's WAKE functionality can be performed.